zagortenay333/cronomix/README.md

 ### Sections

+This is a modular extension consisting of several sections (timer, stopwatch, alarms..)

-Each section (timer, stopwatch, alarms..) can open as a separate menu when it's icon is clicked, or it can appear together with other sections in one menu.
+Each section can open as a separate menu when it's icon is clicked, or it can appear together with other sections in one menu.

-Individual sections can be disabled.
+Individual sections can be disabled if you don't need them.

 Right-clicking on the panel icons will open a context section with some useful links.